maziac/DeZog/design/Disassembly.md

 DeZog uses 2 kinds of disassemblies:
 1. The SimpleDisassembly: a brute force disassembly used in the VARIABLEs pane and for the 'dasm' command.
 It is "brute force" because it disassembles a small amount (about 10) of instructions and just converts the opcodes into instructions.
-2. A more intelligent disassembly (AnalyzeDisassembler and DisassemblyClass) which uses z80dismblr features to distinguish code labels from data labels etc. E.g. the disassembly will not necessarily go on with the disassembly after a RET is found.
+2. A more intelligent i.e. "smart" disassembly (AnalyzeDisassembler and DisassemblyClass) which uses z80dismblr features to distinguish code labels from data labels etc. E.g. the disassembly will not necessarily go on with the disassembly after a RET is found.

-This document discusses the 2nd (intelligent) disassembly.
+This document discusses the 2nd (smart) disassembly.

 # Glossary